toledobh/news-scraping/README.md

 6. Go back to VSC Flutter terminal
 7. Switch to the main branch by running 'git checkout main'
 8. Then run 'git pull'
+9. DO NOT CLOSE your pull request!
+    - Just wait until you get 2 approvals from your peers and your product owner (Haide)
+    - If you accidently closed it, go back to the pull requst link and reopen the pull request.
+    - DO NOT DELETE your pull request then, your record will be deleted.